chengzeyi/ParaAttention/doc/fastest_hunyuan_video.md

 apply_cache_on_pipe(pipe, residual_diff_threshold=0.035)
 ```

-### HunyuanVideo without FBC
+### HunyuanVideo without FBCache

 https://github.com/user-attachments/assets/883d771a-e74e-4081-aa2a-416985d6c713

-### HunyuanVideo with FBC
+### HunyuanVideo with FBCache

 https://github.com/user-attachments/assets/f77c2f58-2b59-4dd1-a06a-a36974cb1e40

 We observe that the first block cache is very effective in speeding up the inference, and maintaining nearly no quality loss in the generated video.
-Now, on one single NVIDIA L20 GPU, we can generate 129 frames with 720p resolution in 30 inference steps in xx seconds.
-This is a xx speedup compared to the base line.
+Now, on one single NVIDIA L20 GPU, we can generate 129 frames with 720p resolution in 30 inference steps in 2271.06 seconds.
+This is a 2.66x speedup compared to the base line.

 ## Quantize the model into FP8